 Hover over the above graph.
 It is a clear indication that “WordPress Login” is the keyword searched almost twice than any other terms used for comparison.

-Google AdWords Keyword Planner Tool
+3. Google Ads Keyword Planner Tool

 You can enter multiple keywords at once and get the monthly searches, competition and CPC bid.